DHBW-TINF24F/Team5-management-and-docs/PROJECT/Customer-Requirements-Specification.md

 ### 4.2 Identified Problems
 - **Usability issues:** Non-intuitive interface layout, limited user guidance.
-- **Performance issues:** Repository loading blocks the UI thread, causing long waiting times.
+- **Performance issues:** Repository loading can take long and blocks the UI.
+Loading of Thumbnails for all products at once causes delays.
 - **Lack of configurability:** Repositories cannot be selectively enabled or disabled.
 - **Poor data visibility:** Insufficient support for filtering, sorting, and previewing data.
 - **Visual inconsistencies:** Misaligned formatting and table rendering in submodel views.
-- **Limited integration:** No seamless access to related tools such as the Nameplate Generator.
+- **Limited integration:** No seamless access in the user flow to related tools such as the Nameplate Generator.
 - **Missing eShop functionality:** Users cannot interactively add products to a cart or view selected items.

 ### 4.3 Business Impact
 These issues limit the adoption of the Mnestix Product Catalog in industrial contexts, particularly by non-developers.
 Improving usability and accessibility is crucial for broader acceptance and alignment with Industry 4.0 usability expectations.
+Completing this project will enhance user satisfaction and will therefore increase the user base.
+It will also increase productivity and promote the use of digital twins in industrial applications.

 ---

 ## 5. General Requirements

 1. The application shall display the **user login status** permanently in the header section.
 2. The system shall provide an **improved configuration view** to manage connected repositories.
 3. The catalog shall be **visually modernized** to improve readability and information density.
 4. The overall **performance** and **responsiveness** of the application must be improved.
 5. The system must remain **open-source** and compatible with existing Mnestix and BaSyx ecosystems.
+6. The application shall support related tools such as the **Nameplate Generator** directly from the product view.
+7. The system shall implement **eShop-like features** for product selection and cart management.
+8. In the product overview, related AAS entities shall be **clickable links** for easy navigation.

 ---